 It is possible to vaccinate against the viral form of cat flu, but the illness can also be caused by bacteria for which a vaccine won’t work.
 If you have a kitten or a vulnerable cat, visit a vet to discuss a cat flu vaccination for your pet.

 Vomiting is something some cats commonly do and so isn’t always a cause for concern.
 Most often a cat will vomit because of a hairball.
 If your cat is retching or seems to be struggling with a hairball, certain types of cat foods are available to help.
-Eating grass helps release hairballs, so do encourage your cat to go outside if this is an issue.
+Grass may help release hairballs, so don't be alarmed if they seem to be eating it for this purpose.

 Sometimes vomiting can be the sign of an underlying illness in a cat.
 If the vomit looks out of the ordinary or is accompanied by prolonged sleepiness, or other abnormal signs, it’s worth visiting a vet.
 Do take a sample of the vomit with you as well – it could indicate diabetes, kidney or liver problems.